Moanalua High School: Performing arts center

 The center was built to accommodate the increasing number of students in the school's music and performing arts programs.
 Prior to its construction, concerts were often sold out due to limited seating capacity.
 The center had been planned for over 20 years.
 The facility serves both Moanalua High School students and the wider community, providing a venue for various cultural and educational events.
 The property was built after the first and second phases of a performing arts facility were built.

 The project was initiated in 2019, with groundbreaking ceremonies held in April of that year.

+School Programs

+In addition to college-preparatory courses, such as Advanced Placement (AP) courses, the school offers Career-Technical Education (CTE) for students to explore different career paths while in high school.
+English Language Learner (ELL) supports are available for students whose first language is not English, and integrated co-teaching systems with 8 teachers are present for special education students.

+Special Ed teachers teach about taxes, credit, and debit cards for students who have intellectual/learning disabilities to develop money management skills and to encourage independent living.

+The school offers the Hawaii Creative Media Program, preparing students for employment in the growing media industry.
+Students get to learn soft skills and develop creativity through various media classes, multiple state competitions, workshops, and booths held by big-time companies, including Ōlelo Community Media, Pro Camera Hawaii, and Sony.

 JROTC

 The school has an Air Force JROTC; in 2004 it was the largest such program in Hawaii.